FokiDoki/WireRest/README.md

 - Fedora 16
 - CentOS 8

+If your OS is not on this list, you can still try using this script, just [install Java-21](#how-to-install-java-21) before

 Wireguard **should be** installed (You can use [this](https://github.com/angristan/wireguard-install) script to install & configure WG)
 ```shell
 wget https://github.com/FokiDoki/WireRest/releases/download/0.7-BETTA/install.sh